pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

     (1 row)

 Hmm, that didn't quite work how we wanted.
+It printed the message to the console instead of returning the message as a value.
 Let's fix that bug!

-With traditional migration tools, you would need to add a new version of the function.
+With traditional migration tools, you would need to create a new version of the function as an upgrade.
 With `pgpkg` you can simply edit the existing definition.
 So, edit func.sql:

     create or replace function hello.func() returns text language plpgsql as $$ begin